 * New Guide Ideas *These are legal topics that I can write new guides on, like the other Legal Guides that you see in the website.
-In past I have written them as a 'loss leader' to attract business to my online law practice, but recently some clients have paid for my development and posting of new guides (eg. Wild Animal Law of Canada), and I like that idea a lot (kind of as a retirement plan).
+In past I have written them as a public information service and to attract business to my online law practice, but recently some clients have paid for my development and posting of new guides (eg. Wild Animal Law of Canada), and I like that idea a lot (kind of as a retirement plan).

 There are lots of legal topics I'd like to work on, so if anyone is interested in sponsoring a particular new guide we can talk.
 But much of the talk will be about money, because I can't take time off of paying work, much as I would like.

 I'd also consider doing guides 'for sale' (ie. selling them with copyright) to other legal professionals or special interest groups.
 It's how I was able to get good search ranking to support my online law practice.
 A good guide can be your start to (if you are a legal professional) an online law practice like mine, or (if you are a special interest group) becoming the website where the legal last word lives.